datacite/schema-docs/docs/appendices/appendix_1/index.rst

 Appendix 1: Controlled List Definitions
 =========================================

-Controlled list values that enhance the prospect that the resource’s metadata will be found, cited, and linked are indicated by the phrase "Recommended for discovery".
+Controlled list values that enhance the prospect that the resource’s metadata will be found, cited, and linked are indicated by the phrase *Recommended for discovery*.

 .. toctree::